ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/github_pages.md

 * `bar.html` would be at http://jklopez.github.io/mypage/bar.html
 * If you create a folder baz, and put index.html into it, then that content will appear at http://jklopez.github.io/mypage/baz

+Now we are going to add a link to your webpage to your README file.
+Click on README.md Then clikc on the pencil icon in the upper right hand corner to edit the file.
+The first line of your README file should be "# test_webpage".
+On the next line, type the link to your webpage, starting with "http://".

+Press enter and then scroll down and click "Commit changes".
+You should now see the link to your webpage in your README.
+Click on it to make sure that it works.

 # Next steps: CSS and JavaScript files

 The next steps would be to add CSS and JavaScript files to your site.
 That will be covered in additional topics pages.